Stanwukong/alx-low_level_programming/0x0A-argc_argv/README.md

 	- [0-whatsmyname.c](./0-whatsmyname.c): C program that prints its name, followed by a new line.
 		- If you rename the program, it will print the new name, without having to compile again
 		- You should not remove the path before the name of the program

+- **1. Silence is argument carried out by other means**
+	- [1-args.c](./1-args.c): C program that prints the number of arguments passed into it, followed by a new line.

+- **2. The best argument against democracy is a five-minute conversation with the average voter**
+	- [2-args.c](./2-args.c): C program that prints all the arguments it receives.
+		- All arguments are printed, including the first one.
+		- One argument per line.